 While it’s currently surrounded by construction, you can still imagine it as a floating glacier on the water.
 When the promenade development has finished, it’s going to look spectacular.

 You can visit for free, take a guided tour or attend a performance, which is apparently very affordable.
+Gotta mention that in our Oslo Budget Travel Guide!
 There are introductory talks before every performance too.

 Entrance fee: free

 Guided tours: Monday – Friday & Sunday at 1:00 pm, Saturday at 12:00 noon

 Guided tour prices: adults NOK 100 ($12.00), students: NOK 60 ($7.00)

 Website: Oslo Opera House